 - Craving sugary foods or those high in carbohydrates

 One of the most effective types of SAD treatment is light therapy.
 Open up the curtains in your home to allow more natural light to fill the rooms.
 At home and work, sit next to windows as much as possible to maximize your exposure to light.

 Increase your exposure to light by regularly exercising outside.
 WebMD states that exercising naturally releases endorphins, a chemical that acts as a sedative, reduces the perception of pain, reduce feelings of stress and helps you feel happier.
 If the weather doesn’t permit exercising outside or it’s dark during the times that you workout, exercise indoors in a brightly lit area, such as a gym.
 For individuals with SAD, one of the best times to workout, even on cloudy days, is in the morning.

-Another effective form of light therapy is the use of light boxes, or therapy lights, that emit blue and white wavelengths, similar to the sun.
-The best lights are those that provide 10,000 lux of illumination.
+Another effective form of light therapy is the use of light boxes, or therapy lights, that emit blue and white wavelengths, by simulating the sun.
+The best lights are those that provide 10,000 LUX of illumination.
 Sit near the light everyday for at least 30 minutes every day.
 For the best results, use the light box two or three times a day during the morning and afternoon.
 Unless you have shift work, avoid using the light in the evening to avoid disrupting your sleep schedule.

-SAD is a serious illness and you may be able to naturally manage the symptoms with light therapy, exercise and a healthy diet.
-If the feelings of depression worsen or you have thoughts of hurting yourself, death or suicide, seek immediate medical attention.
-Also, talk to your doctor if you experience depression-related symptoms for more than two weeks to determine the best type of SAD treatment for you.
+SAD is a seasonal problem that you may be able to naturally manage the symptoms with light therapy, exercise and a healthy diet.
+Also, talk to your doctor if you experience depression-related symptoms for more than two weeks to determine whether light therapy is right for you or not.